cheng2zhang/tempering/prog/NAMD/README.thstat.md

 ```
 The adjustment occurs in every step, but with decreasing magnitude (~ 1/t).
 However, for safety, the option should only be used in equilibration.
+The optimal value of the time step will be written to the restart file, and read from the next run.

 The approximate equivalence relationship between `adaptTempDt` and `adaptTempMCSize` is
 ```